rushill2/IntegratedLibrarySystem/README.md

 # Integrated Library System
-Integrated Library System with secure login, 2FA (TBA), search, issue, return functions
+Integrated Library System with secure login, 2FA (TBA), search, issue, return functions Ideal use case is on the Staff side of a Library DBMS

 # Instructions
+### To Run
 -  just run main.py!
+### First Time Setup
+- While there already is data in the server, the first step would be to create a Staff Account by choosing Librarian on the home page and then Create
+- Second, create member accounts
+- Now, users can log in as Librarian or Member and execute any of their actions

+# Security Features
+### Password Hashing
+Passwords are stored as an MD5 Hash.
+When logging in, the input's hash is computed and compared to stored hash

+### 2FA - In Progress
+- Optional two-factor authentication with phone number verification code and email+password

+### Password Reset - In Progress
+- Uses 2FA to verify and sends an email using the SMTP server for the email domain name with a code (since it's not a web app can't do a url)

+### Parametrized SQL
+Mainly to prevent injections.
+Input validation as well in order to prevent any mischief

 # Specifications